shadowaxe99/crm_for_raising_capital_v2/README.md

 And now, it's even better.
 You can use the app from your web browser.
 Just upload your CSV file, and click 'Send Emails'.
 It's that easy.
 It's fantastic.

+## New Feature - Input Validation

+We've just added a fantastic new feature - input validation.
+It's a beautiful thing.
+It's gonna make sure that your username and password are just right.
+It's gonna make sure that your username is at least 5 characters and your password is at least 8 characters.
+It's gonna make sure that you're doing it right.
+It's gonna be huge.

 ## Contributing

 If you want to make this app even better, just send me a pull request.
 I love pull requests.
 They're fantastic.